 Common designs and costing

 There are some common tattoos that never get out of fashion or timeless.
 These designs are not for any specific group of people rather people around the world make tattoos of them.
 A list of such designs and their average cost is listed for your idea.

 Word or name:

-Basic name or word tattoo has a price range from $80-$100.
-But if you want to fill with color or a lot of detail then the price will increase.
+A basic name or word tattoo has a price range from $80-$100.
+But if you want to fill it with color or a lot of detail then the price will increase.

 This won’t get old no matter what year it is.
-A detailed portrait tattoo works for experienced and skilled artists.
+Detailed portrait tattoo works for experienced and skilled artists.
 Not everyone can pull it off.
 Portrait tattoos are charged $200-$250 per hour.

 Tribal tattoos are usually $50-$80 which are small in size like a finger.
 However, a palm-size tribal tattoo can cost $300 or more.

 3D tattoos are not any normal type and only highly skilled artists can make them perfect.
 This type of tattoo costs $200 per hour.

 Watercolor tattoos have a uniqueness of their own.
 The strokes and effects of watercolor make it hard to achieve.
 Usually, a 4-inch long tattoo will cost at least $400 and more.